dell/apex-aiops/incident-management/utils/docs/README_aaim-rep-snow-grp.md

 - Run the utility

-    `$ moog-rep-snow-grp`
+    `$ aaim-rep-snow-grp`

-*Note:* If a group already exists in Moogsoft, the utility will report it as a failure ("already exists") this is intentional
+*Note:* If a group already exists in AAIM, the utility will report it as a failure ("already exists") this is intentional

-- Find out what it would do (but not don't replicate the groups in Moogsoft), and store the group information in a YAML file
+- Find out what it would do (but not don't replicate the groups in AAIM), and store the group information in a YAML file

-    `$ moog-rep-snow-grp -d -y`
+    `$ aaim-rep-snow-grp -d -y`

 - Get more detail - Useful for debugging issues

-    `$ moog-rep-snow-grp -l debug`
+    `$ aaim-rep-snow-grp -l debug`